kwpark-dev/IronHeart/README.md

 5. Buffer warm-up
 6. Learning rate scheduler

 Still, it needs more tuning (like hyper-parameters & more training).
-In my opinion, it is not sufficient for the practical usages: the critics are too vulnerable.
+Researchers (who have trained the agent for 1M steps) point out that it is not sufficient for the practical usages: the critics are too vulnerable.
 The crucial problem is coming from the credit assignment caused by learning instability.
 Thus, next improvement should be capable to enhance stability.

 ## Twin Delayed Deep Deterministic Policy Gradient (TD3)